Nick Proschwitz: Return to Hoffenheim II

 On 20 August 2021, Proschwitz returned to Regionalliga Südwest club Hoffenheim II.
 He finished the 2021–22 season as the top scorer in the division and made the first Bundesliga appearance of his career as a substitute in the first team's final match of the season.

+VfB Eppingen

+In September 2023, Proschwitz signed a contract with Verbandsliga Nordbaden club VfB Eppingen.

+Club career

+On 1 July 2023, Proschwitz was announced as an U17 coach at Hoffenheim.